Appendix A. Quirks

 Slashes

 Slash (/) is used for multiple features that makes tokenization hard.
 These features include comments, regular expression literals, and division.
 We recommend using LSP to tokenize queries rather than clients attempting to duplicate these quirks.
-In particular, we don't believe that regular expressions can be used to identify comments or regular expression literals.
+In particular, we do not believe that regular expressions can be used to identify comments or regular expression literals.

 Examples: